nathanddaniel/nathanddaniel/README.md

 ## 🚀 What I'm Up To
 - 🚀 Building an application for Queen's University students
-- 💻 Exploring ExpressJS and JS run time environments
+- 💻 Exploring Node JS and Express run time environments
 - 🔧 Working on an embedded systems prototype for runners!

 ## 🎓 About Me